 He made a stand-out contribution in Great Britain’s promotion campaign from Division B in 2006-07, averaging 10.6 points per game.
 In 2008, the team then finished top of Division A to qualify for EuroBasket 2009, repeating the feat in 2011, and therefore leading to confirmation of their Olympic place at London 2012, where they beat China in their final group stage match.

-To book Drew Sullivan as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553
+To book Drew Sullivan as the sport speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.